finkbeiner-lab/protein-interaction-mapper/README.md

 The latter criterion is important for including uncharacterized proteins, some of which are clearly members of structural families with roles in proteostasis.
 For example, HSPA12A and HSPA12B have not, to our knowledge, been shown to have chaperone activity; yet sequence homology indicates they are members of the HSP70 chaperone family.
 Thus, such proteins are included in the proteostasis network.

+Our database so far contains proteostatic components responsible for protein folding (chaperones and folding enzymes), protein trafficking into and out of organelles, and protein synthesis.
+The autophagy-lysosome pathway and ubiquitin-proteasome system will be added in the near future.

-We developed a taxonomic scheme to organize our enumeration of the proteostasis network, which is illustrated below.
+We developed a taxonomic schema to methodize our enumeration of proteostasis networks, which is illustrated below.
 This taxonomy consists of five levels: *Branch*, *Class*, *Group*, *Type*, and *Subtype*.

 ![Proteostasis network components](proteostasisNetworkComponents.png)